 These new concepts and tools have been heralded as having considerable potential to assist with many of the complex issues confronting policy and management (see CBA discussion paper), such as:

 - climate change and adaptation

 - conservation planning

 - management of threatened species

-A major objective of the CBA is to transfer knowledge, perspectives and challenges amongst scientists and policy makers, and find ways to effectively engage, now and into the future.
+A major objective of the CBA is to exchange knowledge, perspectives and challenges amongst scientists and policy makers, and find ways to effectively engage, now and into the future:

 Reconstruction of historical patterns of species movement, colonisation, extinction and speciation and understanding the genetic basis of climate adaptation may help understand future dynamics and the potential of evolutionary...

 Loss of habitat and fragmentation reduces population sizes and can lower migration rates and genetic connectivity among remaining populations of native species, reducing genetic variability and increasing extinction risk....

 Invasive species such as weeds, feral animals, insects and other invertebrates, diseases, fungi and parasites can have major impacts on biodiversity.
 Evolutionary changes in invasive species can increase their impact on native...